jonasbn/til/vscode/integrate_with_cli.md

 This mean that for example can edit, complex command line constructs in **code** using the `CTRL-x`, `CTRL-e` combination.

-**code** has marvellous **Git** integration, but if you like me sometime work on the command line instead of the editor with your version control tasks, setting the `$GIT_EDITOR` environment variable can be quite useful.
+**code** has marvelous **Git** integration, but if you like me sometime work on the command line instead of the editor with your version control tasks, setting the `$GIT_EDITOR` environment variable can be quite useful.

 This is however not necessary, if you have set `$VISUAL` as described above (see also: the [Git man page][git man page]), but if you have special command line setting and would like to differenciate, this could be an option and therefor worth a mention.